Berkeley County Virtual Learning Programs

 As part of our mission, the Berkeley County School District (BCSD) strives to facilitate and support student-driven learning experiences by unleashing the power and potential of education.
 Providing students with access to virtual learning will allow them to advance their education and participate in an instructional medium that is prevalent in today’s post-secondary institutions and workforce training opportunities.

 Students may use online options for initial credit or for credit recovery.
-The Guidance Department at each high school has information for students and parents concerning virtual learning opportunities.
+The Guidance Department at each middle and high school has information for students and parents concerning virtual learning opportunities.
 Any virtual learning course must be approved at the school level before a student may enroll, please contact the student’s counselor first.